superannotateai/superannotate-python-sdk/docs/source/superannotate.sdk.rst

 .. _ref_converter:

-Converting annotation format to and from SuperAnnotate format
+Converting annotation format to and from src.superannotate format
 _____________________________________________________________